-- The exhibition will be shown from 10 April to 17 May 2021 at the Joseph-Carlebach-Platz in Hamburg.
+- The exhibition will be shown from May 22 to June 20, 2021 at the forecourt of the main station in Wiesbaden.
 The exhibition is open all day, admission is free.

 - The JEWISH ALLSTARS enter the pitch.
 Seventeen succinctly penned life stories, put in the limelight as portraits, issued in form of collectible cards.
 In addition to the exhibition, the Institute for Applied History based in Frankfurt (Oder) has created a collection of "Jewish Allstars - German Sport-Idols inbetween success and prosecution" – a set of portraits that comes with an information booklet.
 The collectible card set JEWISH ALSSTARS reveals the hand of the comic artist Thomas Gronle.
 The portraits were drawn on the basis of original photographs and refer to the achievements of the presented athletes through arranged details and backgrounds.
 The short biographies on the back sides of the cards written by Martin Brand and Robert Kalimullin, often show the downside of sporting fame – persecution.
 A brochure written by the sports historian Hans Joachim Teichler accompanies the card set.